 There are significant workforce challenges in Devon.
 We need to continue to grow the social care workforce and ensure that new ways of working are adopted, including digital and TECS solutions.
-Skills for Care estimates that the staff turnover rate for the independent provider market in Devon was 39.9% in 2021, which was higher than the region average of 32.0% and higher than England at 29.5%.
-Not all turnover results in workers leaving the sector, as many leave for another role in social care, but this churn can impact on service and provider quality (continuity of care and training/development) and efficiency (indirect spend to recruitment and agency staff).
+Skills for Care estimates that the staff turnover rate for the independent provider market in Devon was 39.9% in 2021; higher than the region average of 32.0% and England at 29.5%.
+Not all turnover leads to staff leaving the sector, but this churn can impact on service and provider quality (continuity of care and training/development) and efficiency (indirect spend to recruitment and agency staff).

 In Devon, the pandemic has highlighted the limitations of building-based day services and short break/replacement care models.
-Many people want to access outreach support in the community.
-We need to invest in a more diverse set of opportunities for enabling and independence in communities that is short-term and goal focused, to allow people to regain independence.
-We also need to develop replacement care models alongside this.
+Many adults, particularly younger adults, access outreach support in the community.
+We need to invest in a more diverse set of opportunities for enabling and independence in communities that are short-term and goal focused.